CHART: How Have Your Members Of Congress Voted On Gun Bills?

 Manchin-Toomey Bill (2015, Senate): Did not become law.
 This bill would have required background checks for the purchase of guns at gun shows and online.

-Feinstein Amendment (2016, Senate): Did not become law. measure would have barred people on terrorist watch lists from buying firearms.
+Feinstein Amendment (2016, Senate): Did not become law.
+This measure would have barred people on terrorist watch lists from buying firearms.

 Mental Health (2017, House and Senate): Enacted into law.
 This bill undid an Obama-era regulation that added some people with mental illnesses to the FBI's background check database.